The Gammage Cup: Plot

 Slipper-on-the-Water is home to a clan known as the Periods, who are descendants of Fooley the Magnificent or the Great Fooley, who 440 years before the book opens constructed a balloon, flew to the land beyond the mountains and returned with a case of curiosities.
 They hold high offices in Slipper-on-the-Water, have very high opinions of themselves and have a "Council of Periods" that rules the village.
 Also living in the village are a group of Minnipins referred to as "Them" by the other villagers.
 These include Gummy, Walter the Earl and Curley Green.
 "Them" shun the tradition-based existence of the other Minnipins.
 One night, a Minnipin named Muggles wakes up and sees fires in the Sunset Mountains in the West.
 While digging for treasure, Walter the Earl discovers a vault under his house and finds iron chests that contain ancient scrolls, swords, armor and military trumpets.
-The scrolls reveal that Fooley the Magnificent's story and contain ominous warnings from Walter the Earl's forebear Walter the Obtuse saying that the vault will be found when it is needed for the protection of the Minnipins.
+The scrolls reveal Fooley the Magnificent's story and contain ominous warnings from Walter the Earl's forebear Walter the Obtuse saying that the vault will be found when it is needed for the protection of the Minnipins.

 The mayor returns from the annual meeting of village mayors with news that there will be a contest to find the finest village in the Land Between the Mountains.
 The winning village will win the legendary and sacred Gammage Cup.
 The villagers are excited but the Periods convince the villagers that "Them" will ruin their chances of winning the cup.
 During a town meeting, the Periods outlaw "Them".
 Mingy, the curmudgeonly money-keeper who resists spending money for "fancying up the village" is also outlawed.
 Along with Muggles who has become involved with "Them" because of her seeing the fires on the Sunset Mountains.